nirvanasupermind/skink/SPEC.md

 The type `void` represents the null, empty, or non-existent reference.
 The type `void` has exactly one value, called `VOID`.

 ## 3.3 bool
 The type `bool` represents a logical entity and consists of exactly two unique values.
-One is called `false` and the other is called `false`.
+One is called `true` and the other is called `false`.

 ```java
 bool a = true;
 ```

 ## 3.4 tuple
 The type `tuple` represents a fixed-size collection of heterogeneous values.
 They can be defined using the [tuple statements](#tuple-statements).